-What information does the State provide to E&T participants when they are referred and how is the referral communicated (e.g. information about accessing E&T services, case management, dates, contact information)?
+a) What information does the State provide to E&T participants when they are referred and how is the referral communicated (e.g. information about accessing E&T services, case management, dates, contact information)?

-If an individual is determined to be a mandatory E&T participant, they are notified verbally and in the written consolidated notice that they are being referred to DEO for SNAP E&T participation.
-The written consolidated notice includes information on accessing E&T services through DEO, participant reimbursement, mandatory participation exemptions, and contact information.
+If an individual is determined to be a mandatory E&T participant, they are notified verbally and in the written consolidated notice that they are being referred to FloridaCommerce for SNAP E&T participation.
+The written consolidated notice includes information on accessing E&T services through FloridaCommerce, participant reimbursement, mandatory participation exemptions, and contact information.
 Participants referred to the SNAP E&T program are provided with an online or in-person orientation, assessment, and scheduling options for engagement.
+If an individual has been assigned to follow the SNAP Employment and Training work rules, the individual will also receive a letter from FloridaCommerce with directions on setting up an online account and orientation.
+Prior to an appointment the individual must set up an online account through FloridaCommerce and complete orientation.

-If a State receives and approves a referral request from an E&T provider (reverse referral), how does the State communicate to the SNAP participant that they are in SNAP E&T and about their rights to receive participant reimbursements, etc.?
+b) If a State receives and approves a referral request from an E&T provider (reverse referral), how does the State communicate to the SNAP participant that they are in SNAP E&T and about their rights to receive participant reimbursements, etc.?

-SNAP participants are notified verbally during screening and in the written consolidated notice that they are being referred to DEO for SNAP E&T participation.
+Florida does not have a reverse referral process.
+Florida will only serve mandatory E&T participants.
+Once identified, mandatory E&T participants are notified verbally during screening and in the written consolidated notice that they are being referred to FloridaCommerce for SNAP E&T participation.
 The screening tool and written consolidated notice includes information on participant reimbursements and informs the individual that they may be exempt from mandatory SNAP E&T participation if the state cannot meet their reimbursement needs.
+If the state receives and approves a request, the individual will be notified about SNAP E&T during the oral explanation and receive written communication through the consolidated work notice.
+The screening process will determine if the individual meets the state specific criteria to participate in E&T.

-After referral, describe what the E&T participant must do next.
-For instance, if the participant must report for an orientation describe who conducts the orientation, where the orientation occurs (e.g. in-person at a provider, log-in to a computer program, telephone interview with a case manager), and what happens during the orientation.
+c) After referral, describe what the E&T participant must do next.
+For instance, if the participant must report for an orientation describe who conducts the orientation, where the orientation occurs (e.g. inperson at a provider, log-in to a computer program, telephone interview with a case manager), and what happens during the orientation.
 If the next step varies throughout the State, describe the most common next step.

-A participant subject to mandatory work participation will receive a letter from DEO to set up their online account or contact the LWDB to begin orientation.
-The orientation, offered online or in-person, is a required activity for newly referred or reopened referrals for ABAWDs who have not attended an orientation within the previous 12 months.
-ABAWDs will also receive an orientation if there have been significant program changes regardless of the time frame of last attendance.
-The orientation informs ABAWDs of the following:
+A participant subject to mandatory E&T participation will receive a letter from FloridaCommerce to set up their online account or contact the LWDB to begin orientation.
+The orientation, offered online or in-person, is a required activity for newly referred or reopened referrals for mandatory work registrants who have not attended an orientation within the previous 12 months.
+Mandatory work registrants will also receive an orientation if there have been significant program changes regardless of the time frame of last attendance.
+The orientation informs mandatory work registrants of the following:

-- Why they were referred to the program;
+- Why the individual is referred to the program;

 - An overview of the program's components;

 - The program expectations and requirements;

 - Benefits of the program;

 - · Consequences of failure to comply; and

 - Grievance procedures and participant rights.

-Participants will need to complete the orientation and assessment by the deadline provided by DEO and schedule an appointment with a case manager.
+Registrants will need to complete the orientation and assessment by the deadline provided by FloridaCommerce and schedule an appointment with a case manager.

-How is information about the referral communicated within the State agency?
+d) How is information about the referral communicated within the State agency?
 For instance, is the information entered into an MIS by the eligibility worker and reviewed by an E&T specialist?